pherk/patch-existdb62/README.md

-# Nabu on eXistDB 6.2
+# Nabu on eXistDB 6.2 or 6.3

+the patches can also used for 6.3 since these files did not change otherwise.

 Only the jars and the patches are used.
 As you can see, most of the patches are stolen from the Totenbuch app of the CCEH.